remnrem/luna-doc/docs/ref/canonical.md

-`thermistor_names` is a variable list of labels known to match to thermistor channels (in practice, the first two rules would specify other requirements, e.g. based on units), etc.  As both thermistor and cannuala are measures of airflow generally, you'd only want to make the last channel if it was not possible to make either of the first (which are more specific).
+`thermistor_names` is a variable list of labels known to match to thermistor channels (in practice, the first two rules would specify other requirements, e.g. based on units), etc.  As both thermistor and cannula are measures of airflow generally, you'd only want to make the last channel if it was not possible to make either of the first (which are more specific).
 That is, here `airflow` acts as a catch all to describe _some type of airflow channel_ but where the precise